George Fleming (engineer): Early life and academic career

-Fleming's singular achievement as President was to remove the barrier preventing Technician Engineers to proceed to Chartered Civil Engineer status.
+Fleming's singular achievement as president was to remove the barrier preventing Technician Engineers to proceed to Chartered Civil Engineer status.

 On 23 May 2001 Fleming was elected a fellow of the Transport Research Foundation at which point he was deputy dean of engineering at the University of Strathclyde.
 Fleming co- founded and served as chairman of the charity Engineers Against Poverty in 2000 and later the Association of Environmental and Ecological Clerks of Works from its formation until January 2018.

 Career in industry

+Fleming's first consultancy was for Binnie and Partners, London, where he contributed to the design of Strathclyde Loch near Hamilton.
+This involved separating the loch from the Clyde.
 Fleming was involved in the planning of the Glasgow Garden Festival and the programme of regeneration that followed it.
 His academic work had shown that dredgings from the River Clyde contained valuable nutrients washed down from upstream agricultural land and, once treated to remove heavy metals, could be re-used as opposed to being discarded as previous.
 Fleming generated topsoil for the garden festival this way and subsequently licensed the technology used to a company that sold the material under the brand name ClydeSoil.
 Fleming also made bricks from the material and investigated whether the technology could be applied to rivers in Hong Kong and Egypt.
 Fleming was involved in a project to assess the sedimentation in the Aswan Dam for the Egyptian government.
 He also looked at the possibility of making soil from other waste materials such as quarry dust, forestry waste, paper mill sludge, fish farming by-products and sewage sludge.